 Mardi Gras season in New Orleans draws crowds for popular parades like Zulu, Rex, Endymion, and Bacchus, but there are also lesser-known experiences that let you enjoy the good times along with savvy locals, who prefer to remind Carnival tourists that “the season is a marathon and not a sprint.”

-Each year on the evening of January 6, the Phunny Phorty Fellows, a group of about 50 costumed men and women, trumpet the official opening of Carnival season by riding a decorated streetcar along the St. Charles Avenue line.
+Each year on the evening of January 6, the Phunny Phorty Phellows, a group of about 50 costumed men and women, trumpet the official opening of Carnival season by riding a decorated streetcar along the St. Charles Avenue line.
 Accompanied by a Dixieland band, the group feasts on king cake and tosses throws to delighted onlookers.
-The date never changes, so catch it next time if you missed it this year.

 1. Check Out a Small Parade

 It’s worth arranging your itinerary to view the popular small parades in the days leading up to Mardi Gras.
-Noted for its wild satire, adult themes, and political comedy, Krewe du Vieux’s 2017 theme is The Crass Menagerie, and it rolls from the edge of the Marigny and Bywater neighborhoods through the French Quarter and to the central business district.
-This year, it took place on February 11.
+Noted for its wild satire, adult themes, and political comedy, Krewe du Vieux’s 2018 theme is Bienville’s Wet Dream, and it rolls from the edge of the Marigny and Bywater neighborhoods through the French Quarter and to the central business district.

 2. Swap the Daiquiri for Some Vino